Ayms/node-bot/README.md

 You can use the API on jCore server : http://213.246.53.127:1341 (if by any unforeseen reasons the server is down, please advise).

+Links above might not return a correct result due to changes on nike store web site, then you can try :

+Webble project : http://www.webble.it/mindex5.php (quick test : click on OK, then on first link that appears)

 Example of API code and use, retrieve real time the price of babyliss homelight product on different merchant sites :

 http://www.extractwidget.com/nodejs/test/babyliss.html (click on "acheter maintenant" then wait for prices to be displayed in green)